 Surveys show that around 85% of Australians support the legalisation of voluntary assisted dying (VAD) to allow for better choice at the end of life.

-Despite this, only Victoria, Western Australia and Tasmania have passed an assisted dying law.
+Despite this, only Victoria, Western Australia, Tasmania and South Australia have passed an assisted dying law.

 Unfortunately, misinformation has encouraged politicians in other states to act in ways that don't reflect the wishes of their constituents.

 Here's our guide to the 'Top 12 Facts' that dispel the misinformation spread about voluntary assisted dying laws

 Victoria's voluntary assisted dying law came into effect on 19 June 2019.
 It offers a choice to competent adults with a terminal illness and six months or less to live.
 For those dying of neuro-degenerative diseases, the time frame is extended to twelve months.
 Around 450 people are believed to have applied for assistance to die under the Act in its first year.
 The statutory body tasked with overseeing the scheme, the VAD Review Board, confirms that, in the first 6 months, 100% of cases had been compliant with the Act and no cases were referred for investigation.
 For detailed, up-to-date information please refer to the Voluntary Assisted Dying website of the Victorian Department of Health.

 On 10 December 2019, Western Australia became the second Australian state to pass a contemporary, compassionate and safe voluntary assisted dying law which is expected to come into effect in mid 2021.
 More information can be found at the Western Australian Government's Department of Health website.